 John 10:27 ~ My sheep hear My voice, and I know them, and they

 It was November 1988 and I had been saved about two weeks.
 I had almost no interaction with other Christians for those two weeks because after I was saved, I left town on a job.
-During those two weeks I had read a little paperback New Testament at night in the hotel room where I was staying.
+During those two weeks I had read a paperback New Testament at night in the hotel room where I was staying.
 It was the only Bible I had ever been exposed to and I was reading it like a starving man.

-They invited me to a bible study that night and I when I showed up, the house was full of people who were engaged in this discussion about how God had spoken to this one individual a few days ago.
+They invited me to a bible study that night and when I showed up, the house was full of people who were engaged in this discussion about how God had spoken to this one individual a few days ago.
 As I listened skeptically, one by one they all related stories of how God had spoken to them.
 I thought they were ALL NUTS!

 My Idea of God was somewhat shaken by all this conversation and I wanted some answers.
-I had to know if this was real or just a bunch of weirdos that went off the deep end, so I politely asked, “what exactly do you mean by God spoke to me?”
+I had to know if this was real or just a bunch of weirdoes that went off the deep end, so I politely asked, “what exactly do you mean by God spoke to me?”

 A woman named Diane explained to me that God does speak in our hearts, and that we can learn to hear His voice.
-She went on to add that every night for one whole year she would lay in bed at night and pray, “God, you are my father and I am your child, and I should know my father’s voice, so I am asking you to speak to me.”
+She went on to add that every night for one whole year she would lay in bed at night and pray, “God, you are my Father and I am your child, and I should know my Father’s voice, so I am asking you to speak to me.”

 Many more words were said and a lot of instruction was given, but what she said stuck with me and I could not get it out of my mind.
 To help me in my new faith, the group gave me a brand new Amplified bible.
 I was so excited!
 I had never seen the Old Testament before and was looking forward to exploring it.